Welcome to Paperwall!

 Done!

 That’s it!
 It’s really quick and easy to get started and nothing will show up until you’ve configured and published the articles.
+In the next post, you can find more information about configuring and setting up articles to collect payments.